sandeep-m-patil/JavaScript-Assignment/Closure/Answer for Problems.md

 - However, `let` and `const` are also hoisted, but they are not automatically given a value.
 Until the line where they are declared, they are in a special state called the Temporal Dead Zone (TDZ).
 If you try to use them before the declaration, you'll get a `ReferenceError`.

 - Also, `const` must be given a value when it's declared, while let does not need an immediate value.
 These rules help avoid common bugs like using a variable too early before it’s properly set.

+### Part 2: The Perils of this - Object Methods and Arrow Functions
+### The Puzzle: Consider the following user object with a method that uses setTimeout

+- In JavaScript, the value of this can change depending on the context.
+In regular functions, this refers to the global object inside callbacks like setTimeout, leading to unexpected results (e.g., undefined instead of the object’s property).

+- To fix this, we can either store this in a variable (like self) or use bind() to explicitly set the correct context.

+-A simpler and more modern solution is to use arrow functions, which automatically capture this from their surrounding context, ensuring it always refers to the correct object.